Vessel (video)

 Vessel is the first live long-form video by Icelandic musician Björk, directed by Stéphane Sednaoui and produced by Elektra Entertainment.
 It was released in VHS on 5 September 1994, by One Little Indian, with a DVD reissue taking place on 13 May 2003.
 The release documents a concert by the artist during the 1994 tour held in support of her studio album Debut (1993).
 It contains ten songs from the album, in addition to a B-side; an interview with Björk is interspersed throughout the setlist.
-Vessel was subject to mixed reviews from music critics, who had polarizing opinions on both the performances and Sednaoui's editing.
+Vesse/ was subject to mixed reviews from music critics, who had polarizing opinions on both the performances and Sednaoui's editing.

 Background and release

 Björk released her second studio album Debut on One Little Indian in July 1993, garnering positive reviews and commercial success.
 A tour was launched later that year in support of the album, with concerts throughout the UK, Europe and the United States.
 It was released on 5 September 1994 on VHS.